Sharlikran/fsdoc/Elevator.md

 1 | Elevator | 150

 {% include emptyline.html %}
+{% include note.html note="You start with 3 Elevators.
+The 4th one starts at 175.
+7th Elevator will cost 250." %}
+{% include emptyline.html %}
 {% include note.html note="Plus 25 for each additional elevator." %}
 {% include emptyline.html %}
 {% include navbutton.html anchor="#Elevator" name="Top Of Page" %}